ninaihde/dl-plasmid-classifier/README.md

 with one read ID per row to the optional parameters ``-pid`` and ``-cid``.
 In addition, you can pass an already trained model to the parameter ``-i``.

-**Note:** Plasmids are labeled with 0 and chromosomes with 1!
+**Note:** Plasmid reads are labeled with 0 and chromosome reads with 1!

-Because of the validation metric calculations, we observed that our model recognized plasmid significantly worse than expected.
-This is why we decided to calculate the optimal decision threshold with respect to the balanced accuracy for inference (see [`optimize.py`](src/optimize.py)).
-The optimization is based on a subset of the real test data, thus a reduction of our real test data was performed too.
+Based on the validation metric calculations, we observed that our model reached a lower balanced accuracy than expected.
+This is why we decided to calculate the optimal decision threshold with respect to the balanced accuracy for inference per maximum sequence length (see [`optimize.py`](src/optimize.py)).
+The optimization is based on a subset of the real data we created in [`get_data.py`](src/preprocessing/get_data.py).

 ## Testing

-The inference is based on the aforementioned reduced real test data and simulated data created in step 3 and 4 of the preprocessing. [`classify.py`](src/classify.py) normalizes and pads the data with zeros like done for the train and validation data.
+The inference is based on the real and simulated test data created in step 1, 3 and 4 of the preprocessing.
+[`classify.py`](src/classify.py) normalizes and pads the data with zeros like done for the train and validation data.
 In contrast to SquiggleNet, we create batches for a certain number of reads instead of loading at least one complete file per batch which can significantly degrade performance.
 Moreover, we make use of a custom decision threshold with a default of 0.5.
 An example call can look like this:

     python classify.py -m path/to/trained/model -i path/to/input -o path/to/output

-To situate our approach in current research, [`execute_minimap.py`](src/execute_minimap.py) enables the execution of Minimap2.
+To situate our approach in current research, [`execute_minimap.py`](src/execute_minimap.py) enables the execution of minimap2.
 Like already mentioned, base-calling needs to be performed beforehand which is also done by this script.

 ## Evaluation

 The inference results of our approach can be evaluated with [`evaluate_testing.py`](src/evaluation/evaluate_testing.py).
 This script calculates different performance metrics, extracts logged measurements and creates corresponding figures.
-If the Minimap2 results are evaluated with [`evaluate_minimap.ipynb`](src/evaluation/evaluate_minimap.ipynb), [`evaluate_testing.py`](src/evaluation/evaluate_testing.py) can create figures based on both approaches.
+If minimap2's results are evaluated with [`evaluate_minimap.ipynb`](src/evaluation/evaluate_minimap.ipynb), [`evaluate_testing.py`](src/evaluation/evaluate_testing.py) can create figures based on both approaches.
 An example call can look like this:

-    python evaluate_testing.py -d path/to/results -l path/to/logs -f path/to/figures -r path/to/calculated/metrics
+    python evaluate_testing.py -d path/to/results -l path/to/logs -o path/to/evaluation/outputs